athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Blood Lords/Shadow Worm.md

     desc: "`pf2:1` Body +38 (reach 15 feet)\n__Damage__  3d10 + 20 bludgeoning"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (cold,occult,shadow,void) The shadow worm exhales a blast of clinging shadow, dealing 11d6 cold damage and 10d6 void damage to creatures in a 60-foot cone (DC 42 Reflex check).
+    desc: "`pf2:2` (cold,occult,shadow,void) The shadow worm exhales a blast of clinging shadow, dealing 11d6 cold damage and 10d6 void damage to creatures in a @Template[cone|distance:60] (DC 42 Reflex check).
 If the cone passes through an area of magical light or targets a creature affected by magical light, Breath Weapon attempts to counteract the light (+34 counteract modifier).
 The shadow worm can't use Breath Weapon again for 1d4 rounds."

   - name: "Fast Swallow"
     desc: "`pf2:r`  **Trigger** The shadow worm Grabs a creature\n* * *\n\n**Effect** The worm uses Swallow Whole."